We've organized our workshops into broad themes to guide and inform your decisions.

 What if you could take your class anywhere in the world right now, with almost no carbon or financial cost, and not just experience the amazing sights and sounds of destinations across the globe, but develop relationships with academic partners, and engage in substantive conversations with your students' peers?
 With Collaborative Online International Learning, you can.
 Join this one-hour session on Collaborative Online International Learning, or COIL, if you want to: understand the core principles of COIL pedagogy; discuss guidelines for targeting efficient, fun, and successful project development; review innovative example projects; and prepare for developing a COIL partnership with an international faculty member by reviewing partnership resources and guidelines.

-This 30-minute webinar is designed to help you consider the role of cultural communication styles in your classroom, so you can help your students deepen their intercultural communication skills.
+This 1-hour workshop is designed to help you consider the role of cultural communication styles in your classroom, so you can help your students deepen their intercultural communication skills.
 During the webinar, we will review high-context and low-context communication styles used in different cultures and countries and provide you with an opportunity to reflect on your own communication style.
 You will also experience a teaching activity that you can do with your students on cultural communication styles.

-This 30-minute webinar is designed to help you integrate the UN Sustainable Development Goals into your courses.
+This 1-hour workshop is designed to help you integrate the UN Sustainable Development Goals into your courses.
 Integrating the goals can help your students build awareness of global issues and learn about concrete steps they could take to address them on both global and local levels.
 We will review several methods for and examples of integrating the UN 2030 Sustainable Development Goals that address various global challenges, including poverty, inequality, climate change, peace, and justice that you can include in your classroom discussions.

 Intercultural Interaction: Developing Important Skills and Attitudes